saxenatushar/kt/docker_networks.md

 # Docker Networks
-Docker networks are a fundamental feature of Docker that enable communication between containers and between containers and the host system.
+Docker networks are a fundamental feature of Docker that enables communication between containers and the host system.
 When you run multiple containers within Docker, they are isolated by default.
 Docker networks provide a way to connect these containers, facilitating seamless communication and enabling them to work together as part of a larger application or system.

 ## Docker offers different types of network drivers, each with its specific use case:

 1. **Bridge Network:** This is the default network created when you run a Docker container without specifying a network.
 Containers connected to the bridge network can communicate with each other using their IP addresses.
 You can also expose container ports to the host using this network type.

 2. **Host Network:** When you use the host network driver, the container shares the host's network namespace, which means it uses the host's network stack directly.
-This provides the best performance for the container, but it also means the container's ports are directly exposed on the host.
+This provides the best performance for the container but also means the container's ports are directly exposed to the host.

 3. **Overlay Network:** Overlay networks are used in Docker Swarm mode to allow communication between containers running on different Docker hosts within a swarm.
 It creates a secure, multi-host network for container communication.